 Other membrane thicknesses and widths are also available depending on the manufacturer, including a 3 feet-wide rolls for the edges of the roof.
 Commercial grade TPO membranes may have a thickness of up to 80 mils (.080″) and may come in up to 12 feet-wide rolls.

 TPO membranes take the best features from its direct competitors EPDM and PVC, while offering homeowners and businesses an innovative, energy-efficient, and cost-effective roofing solution.

 The flexibility of the membrane makes it highly resistant to tears, punctures, and impact damage.
 This flexibility also allows for a building’s movement and setting, without compromising the roof’s performance.

 Moreover, a TPO roof can withstand damaging ultraviolet, ozone and chemical exposure.
-Hot-air welded seams are very strong, with seam strengths being as much as 3-4 times greater than EPDM adhesive and tape seams.
+Hot-air welded seams are very strong, with the welded seam strengths being as much as 3-4 times greater than EPDM adhesive and tape seams.

 A white-colored TPO membrane is considered a Cool Roof and is CRRC and Energy Star rated.
 This means that the membrane reflects the sun’s ultraviolet rays. — This can significantly lower your HVAC costs and make the interior temperature more comfortable during the hot summer months.